Medically reviewed on September 5, 2018

 - Heart problems like heart failure may get worse with Betaseron (interferon beta-1b).
 Call your doctor right away if you have a fast heartbeat, a need to pass more urine at night, shortness of breath, swollen ankles, or tightness in the chest.
 Call your doctor right away if you are not able to exercise as much or if you cannot lay flat in bed.

 - Very bad health problems like thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS) have happened with drugs like this one.
 Sometimes, this has been deadly.
 This has happened several weeks to years after starting treatment.
 Call your doctor right away if you feel very tired or weak or have any bruising or bleeding, change in balance, change in eyesight, change in how much urine is passed, dark urine, fever, pale skin, trouble speaking or thinking, weakness on 1 side of the body, or yellow skin or eyes.

-- Capillary leak syndrome (CLS) is a condition that has happened while taking Betaseron (interferon beta-1b).
-Sometimes CLS can be deadly.
-Tell your doctor if you get signs of CLS like change in the amount of urine passed; unable to pass urine; blood in the urine; a heartbeat that does not feel normal; chest pain or pressure; a fast heartbeat; shortness of breath; a big weight gain; throwing up blood or throw up that looks like coffee grounds; or if you have black, tarry, or bloody stools.
+- Capillary leak syndrome (CLS) is a very bad health problem that has happened with Betaseron (interferon beta-1b).
+Sometimes, CLS can be deadly.
+Tell your doctor right away if you get signs of CLS like change in how much urine is passed; not able to pass urine; blood in the urine; a fast or abnormal heartbeat; chest pain or pressure; dizziness or passing out; shortness of breath; a big weight gain; swelling; throwing up blood or throw up that looks like coffee grounds; or if you have black, tarry, or bloody stools.